About the Authors

 Before he became an academic, Bryan served as a law enforcement officer for 17 years — including nine years as a street cop and supervisor with the Los Angeles County Sheriff’s Department, six years as a police chief helping the emerging nations of Micronesia develop stable and culturally-appropriate law enforcement agencies, and two years as a federal law enforcement officer in Washington, D.C.

-In addition to being a science writer and history buff, Cyn has a lifelong addiction to word puzzles—particularly quotation puzzles known as acrostics.
+In addition to being a science writer and history buff, Cyn has a lifelong addiction to word puzzles — particularly quotation puzzles known as acrostics.
 In 2005, after decades of solving other people’s puzzles, she began constructing her own acrostics.
-Thirteen volumes of her acrostic puzzles are now available in print, and on the Egghead Games Acrostics app.
+Nineteen volumes of her acrostic puzzles are now available in print, and on the Egghead Games Acrostics app.

 Before embarking on a freelance career, Cyn was an award-winning science writer at the University of California, Irvine.
 She also has worked as the assistant regional PR manager for MCI Communications Corp., and as an account executive for a Newport Beach-based PR firm.